 Upon completion, the circuits are tested and an Electrical Installation certificate will be completed and sent to the client after it is prepared and reviewed at our offices.
 We also issue a Part P building notification for compliance.

 Changing a Consumer Unit often identifies any existing electrical faults which have been in your home and have gone un-noticed.
 Any minor faults on the existing installation will be discussed with the client before any additional works are carried out.
 By identifying them and carrying out improvement works, you will have peace of mind that the overall safety of your electrical installation has been improved.

 A modern Metal Clad Consumer complete with SPD (Surge Protective Device) and individual Type A RCBOs

 So now you have read about the safety benefits of having a modern Consumer Unit, now is probably the time to see if your consumer unit is up to date.
 Please contact us if you would like us to check your old Fuse Board and provide an estimate for a shiny new one.

-If you have an older style re-wirable fuse box unit like the one mentioned above or a split load single RCD consumer unit, your Home would benefit from an upgrade to a replacement modern Dual RCD Metal Clad consumer unit with circuit breakers instead of re-wireable fuses and RCD protection to disconnect the supply in the case of an electrical fault.
+If you have an older style re-wirable fuse box unit like the one mentioned above or a split load single RCD consumer unit, it's time to consider upgrading to a replacement modern Fire Rated Metal Clad consumer unit with individual RCBO protection.
+These are much safer and disconnect the electricity supply in the event of an electrical fault.